Using formula metrics in Experiment Results

 Syntax: TOTALS(event)

-• Event: Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+• Event: Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

-Returns the total number of times the event was triggered.
+Returns the total number of times users triggered the event.

 Syntax: PROPSUM(event)

-• Event: Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+• Event: Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

-This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+This function only works when grouping by a numerical property on the event.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

-Returns the sum of the property values you are grouping the specified event by.
+Returns the sum of the property values you're grouping the specified event by.

 Syntax: PROPAVG(event)

-• Event: Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+• Event: Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

-This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+This function only works when grouping by a numerical property on the event.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

-Returns the average of the property values you are grouping by.
-This function is equivalent to PROPSUM(event)/TOTALS(event).
+Returns the average of the property values you're grouping by.
+This function is the same as PROPSUM(event)/TOTALS(event).
 Learn more about how Amplitude calculates PROPAVG and PROPSUM in this article

 Syntax: CONVERSIONRATE(array of events, conversion window, latency offset)